 As a community committed to Biblical thought, behavior, and Christ-centered relationships, OKWU has certain student life expectations and opportunities.
 One of the primary reasons leading students to come to OKWU is the Christian community that is offered within the context of earning a university degree.
 OKWU students are encouraged to make personal choices that will reflect their desire to grow in their relationship with Christ.
-If students need help in developing an effective devotional life, they are encouraged to visit with a member of the Student Life staff.
+If students need help in developing an effective devotional life, they are encouraged to visit with the University Pastor.